NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Geometry: Garage Width**

 The width of the garage.
-Enter zero for no garage.
 Only applies to single-family detached units.
+If not provided, defaults to zero (no garage).

 - **Name:** ``geometry_garage_width``
 - **Type:** ``Double``